-Winter 2018

-- o Formation of Watershed Area Steering Committees, the Regional Oversight Committee, and Scoring Committee. - Initiation of Technical Assistance Teams and Watershed Coordinators. - Initiation of District administered Stormwater and/or Urban Runoff Programs.

-Spring 2019

-- District, on behalf of the Watershed Area Steering Committees, initiates a request for Projects to be funded through the Infrastructure, Technical Resources, and Scientific Studies Programs. - Watershed Area Steering Committee forwards select Projects to the Scoring Committee - Scoring Committee scores and forwards results to the Watershed Area Steering Committees. - Watershed Area Steering Committees prepare Stormwater Investment Plans including budgets for Projects in the Infrastructure, Technical Resources, and Scientific Studies Programs. - Develop an evaluation process to quantify Water Quality Benefits, Water Supply Benefits, and other benefits of Nature-Based Solutions for proposed Projects. - Develop adaptive management protocols to ensure that SCW Program goals are met.
+- Winter 2018 - Formation of Watershed Area Steering Committees, the Regional Oversight Committee, and Scoring Committee. - o Initiation of recruiting Technical Assistance Teams and Watershed Coordinators. - Initiate development of District-administered Stormwater and/or Urban Runoff Programs. - Spring 2019 - District, on behalf of the Watershed Area Steering Committees, initiates a request for Feasibility Studies to be funded through the Infrastructure Program. - District, on behalf of the Watershed Area Steering Committees, initiates a request for Project concepts to be funded through the Technical Resources Program. - District, on behalf of the Watershed Area Steering Committees, initiates a request for studies to be funded through the Scientific Studies Program. - Watershed Area Steering Committee forwards select Project Feasibility Studies or functionally equivalent Feasibility Study-level information to the Scoring Committee - Scoring Committee scores and forwards results to the Watershed Area Steering Committees. - Watershed Area Steering Committees review funding requests for the Infrastructure Program, Technical Resources Program, and Scientific Studies Program and prepare Stormwater Investment Plans. - District develops an evaluation process to quantify Water Quality Benefits, Water Supply Benefits, and other benefits of Nature-Based Solutions for proposed Projects. - District develops adaptive management protocols to ensure that SCW Program goals are met. - Summer 2019 - Regional Oversight Committee reviews Stormwater Investment Plans and provides a recommendation to the Board of Supervisors. - Fall/Winter 2019 - Board of Supervisors considers approval of the Stormwater Investment Plans.
+Board of Supervisors may return Stormwater Investment Plans to the Watershed Area Steering Committees for further revision - Infrastructure Program Project Developers enter into a Transfer Agreement with the District to transfer annual funding allocations.

-Summer 2019

-Regional Oversight Committee reviews Stormwater Investment Plans and provides a recommendation to the Board of Supervisors.

-Fall/Winter 2019

-- Board of Supervisors considers approval of the Stormwater Investment Plans. - District executes agreements for transfer of funds to begin implementation of Projects.

-Beginning of 2020

-- First installment of the tax will be available. - District transfers funds to Project Developers.
+- Beginning of 2020 - First installment of the tax will be collected and available for programming - o District transfers funds to Infrastructure Program Project Developers.

-F. Eligible Project Applicants
+F. Eligible Infrastructure Program Project Applicants